 Semax: The Focus and Memory Peptide

-Semax is a synthetic analogue of ACTH(4-10), the fragment of adrenocorticotropic hormone responsible for its nootropic effects without hormonal activity.
-Developed at the Institute of Molecular Genetics in Moscow, it has been approved in Russia since 1994 for cognitive disorders, stroke recovery, and optic nerve atrophy.
+Semax is a synthetic fragment of ACTH(4-10), the piece of adrenocorticotropic hormone responsible for nootropic effects without hormonal activity.
+Russian regulators approved it in 1994 for cognitive disorders, stroke recovery, and optic nerve atrophy.
+It also modulates dopamine and serotonin, contributing to the focused, clear-headed feeling users report.

 Selank: The Anti-Anxiety Cognitive Enhancer

-Mechanism: Selank modulates GABA-A receptor sensitivity and inhibits the enzyme enkephalinase, which breaks down endogenous enkephalins (natural calming peptides).
-This increases enkephalin availability without sedation.
-It also influences serotonin metabolism and IL-6 expression.
-A clinical trial in patients with generalized anxiety disorder (GAD) showed anxiolytic effects comparable to medazepam (a benzodiazepine) without sedation or cognitive impairment (Zozulya et al. 2008, PubMed 18454096).
+Developed at the same Moscow institute as Semax, Selank is a synthetic analogue of tuftsin (an immunomodulatory peptide).
+It modulates GABA-A receptor sensitivity and blocks enkephalinase, the enzyme that breaks down your body's natural calming peptides.
+The result: more enkephalin availability without sedation.
+A clinical trial in generalized anxiety disorder patients found anxiolytic effects comparable to medazepam (a benzodiazepine) with zero sedation or cognitive impairment (Zozulya et al. 2008, PubMed 18454096).

-Dosage: Intranasal spray, 250-500 mcg/day (typically 2-3 drops of 0.15% solution per nostril, 2-3 times daily).
+How to dose: 250-500 mcg/day intranasal (2-3 drops of 0.15% solution per nostril, 2-3 times daily).
 Cycles of 14-21 days.
-Can be stacked with Semax for combined focus and calm.
+You can stack it with Semax for combined focus and calm.

 Cerebrolysin: The Clinical Neurotrophic Mixture